 The resilience of this environment relies on agile and capable administrations and regulators, empowered in their autonomy to take evidence-based decisions that enable a variety of business models and to defend consumers’ interest in the market and empower all consumers within it.
 In addition, this work will support principles of transparency and accountability within policy and regulation that includes the perspectives of all stakeholders in their development and will explore models of collaborative regulation, where appropriate.

-Outcomes and Indictors (KPIs)
+Outcomes and Indictors